KhoaDao03/4521-Group13/README.md

 Description:
 A Web application that involves a database managing patients' healthcare information.
-There will be two roles in the web applications doctor and the patient.
+There will be three roles in the web applications doctor, the patient, and a database manager.
 Each user will have a profile that can be accessed by doctors and the patients themselves.
 The information can be secured through Secure Computing with Distributed/ Parallel Computing for other operations of the website.

 How to split the workload: